-In a skillet, fry the diced salt pork or bacon and onion until golden brown; drain.
-Drain and add the pork or bacon and onion to the slow cooker with the minced or chopped clams.
+- In a skillet, fry the diced salt pork or bacon and onion until golden brown and then drain.
+Alternately, if you have a crock pot that has a saute feature, fry the bacon right in the crockpot, then drain some of the fat.
+Add the pork or bacon and onion to the slow cooker with the minced or chopped clams.

-Add the onion, potatoes, and the water, low sodium chicken broth, or clam juice.
+- Add the potatoes and the water, low sodium chicken broth, or clam juice.
 Add 2 teaspoons of salt (1 teaspoon if you used broth) and the freshly ground black pepper.

-Top each serving with a sprinkling of chopped fresh parsley and serve with saltines, oyster crackers, or crusty French bread.
+- Top each serving with a sprinkling of chopped fresh parsley and serve with saltines, oyster crackers, biscuits, or crusty French bread.

-For a richer chowder, use half-and-half instead of milk.
+- For a richer chowder, use only half-and-half instead of milk.